Best Towns for Families in the Dolomites

 04

-Visit the Singing Clock
+Visit the Famous Singing Clock in Selva di Val Gardena

 Nestled in the heart of Selva’s town center, the Singing Clock on the façade of the Sarteur House is a delightful attraction for all ages.
 Every day at 11:00 AM and 6:00 PM (or 5:00 PM in winter), it comes to life with melodic chimes and whimsical figurines that enchant both children and adults alike.